 Have a Fourth of July bash

-There’s nothing better than hanging out with friends and family!
+There’s nothing better than hanging out with friends, games, puppets and songs and family!
 Have a small, or large, Fourth of July party to get in the spirit!
 In the end, nothing quite says “Fourth of July” like a cook out, sparklers, and good company.

 Make yummy themed treats